smile-1006/hotel_data_analyzer/README.md

 ---

 ## 🤖 How RAG is Implemented
-- **Data Storage**: Booking records are embedded and stored in a **vector database** (FAISS, ChromaDB, Weaviate).
+- Data Storage: Booking records are embedded and stored in a **vector database** (FAISS, ChromaDB, Weaviate).
-- **Query Processing**: When a user asks a question, the system retrieves relevant booking data using vector similarity search.
+- Query Processing: When a user asks a question, the system retrieves relevant booking data using vector similarity search.
-- **LLM Integration**: An open-source LLM processes the retrieved data to generate a contextual answer.
+- LLM Integration: An open-source LLM processes the retrieved data to generate a contextual answer.

 ---